3 Tech Stocks To Buy On This Pullback

 Bonus Play: Just One More Chip

-Lam Research (LRCX)
+Lam Research (NASDAQ:LRCX)

 This Zacks #2 Rank is very similar to AMAT in terms of products and customers served, concentrating on front-end wafer processing equipment used in the fabrication of integrated circuits.
 The company's precision products are used in different capacities to etch away portions of various films to create an integrated circuit.